david-adewoyin/UNet/README.md

 ```

 ### Training
-You can try the model on your custom data by coping it into the data folder or changing the path in  ```train.py```
+You can train the model on your custom data by coping it into the data folder or changing the path in  ```train.py``` file.
 ```
 > python train.py --help